Federal Jury Convicts Brunswick, Georgia Woman

 In $4 Million Medicaid Fraud Scheme

-Assistant United States Attorneys Brian T. Rafferty and David Stewart, along with Assistant Attorney General Robin Daitch, prosecuted the case on behalf of the United States.
+This case was investigated by ATF, HSI, FBI and local law enforcement.
+Assistant United States Attorneys Greg Gilluly and Tania Groover are prosecuting the case on behalf of the United States.
 For additional information, please contact First Assistant United States Attorney James D. Durham at (912) 201-2547.